Narwhals have a horn or tusk that protrudes from their front. In this article, we look at why narwhals have a horn and what they use it for.

 Narwhals use their horns for echolocation, sparring, mating rituals, and other uses.

-For more information on how narwhal’s use their horn, please read on.
+Please read on for more information on how narwhals use their horns.

 Narwhals are medium-sized marine mammals with a characteristic tusk or horn that protrudes through the top of their heads.
-It resembles a unicorn’s horn, which made them known in the past as the “unicorns of the sea.”
+It resembles a unicorn’s horn, which made them known as the “unicorns of the sea.”

-The name narwhal is derived from the Norse word “nar” which means corpse, and “hval” which means whale.
-This name is that the body of the narwhal, which is dappled gray, looks like that of a drowned soldier.
-Its scientific name, which is Monodon monoceros, means “one tooth, one horn.”
+The name narwhal is derived from the Norse word “nar,” which means corpse, and “value,” which means whale.
+This name is because the narwhal’s body, which is speckled gray, looks like that of a drowned soldier.
+Its scientific name, Monodon monoceros, means “one tooth, one horn.”